SignDiff: Diffusion Model for American Sign Language Production: IMPLEMENTATION DETAILS

+Our SignDiff is used to render visual images of actions generated by ASLP into real images with the same actions.
+The FR-Net is employed to learn the shape of the human body but not only skeletal pose, creating an intermediate representation during rendering, which enhances the accuracy of synchronizing human body movements.

-During the training of SignDiff, we modified the network architecture as shown in Figure \ref{fig:FR-Net}.
-Specifically, we introduced a new conditional input next to ControlNet for training purposes.
+\textbf{Frame Reinforcement Network} For SignDiff's training, we modified the ControlNet \cite{zhang2023adding} architecture as shown in Figure \ref{fig:FR-Net}.
+Specifically, we introduced a new conditional input next to ControlNet for capturing the shapes of people.
 The frame data collected from ground truth was processed by \FrameReinforcementNet{} to obtain more specific conditional embeddings.
 This ensures that the generated results are not distorted solely due to the skeletal structure, but also incorporate the learned aspects of human physique.
 In addition, Controllable SD can reduce the big data crash problems that GANs may encounter.